florianhartig/DHARMa/README.md

 res <- simulateResiduals(m1, plot = T)
 ```

-and read to help of ?simulateResiduals and the vignette to understand what you can do with the object res.
-If you want to ask questions about DHARMa, or report a bug, please use the [DHARMa GH issue page](https://github.com/florianhartig/DHARMa/issues).
+and read to help of ?simulateResiduals and the vignette to understand what you can do with the object `res`.
+If you want to ask questions about DHARMa, or report a bug, please use the [DHARMa GitHub issue page](https://github.com/florianhartig/DHARMa/issues).

 ### Development release